aschleg/petpy/docs/source/index.rst

 with `binder <https://mybinder.org/>`_

 - `Introduction to petpy <https://github.com/aschleg/petpy/blob/master/docs/notebooks/01-Introduction%20to%20petpy.ipynb>`_
+- `Download 45,000 Cat Images in 6.5 Minutes with petpy and multiprocessing <https://github.com/aschleg/petpy/blob/master/docs/notebooks/02-Download%2045%2C000%20Adoptable%20Cat%20Images%20with%20petpy%20and%20multiprocessing.ipynb>`_

-Please note the following notebook is still based on the legacy version of the Petfinder API and thus are not fully representative of the functionality and methods of the most recent version of :code:`petpy` and the Petfinder API.
+  - Please note the following notebook is still based on the legacy version of the Petfinder API and thus are not fully representative of the functionality and methods of the most recent version of :code:`petpy` and the Petfinder API.
     These are currently being updated to reflect the new version of :code:`petpy`.

-- `Download 45,000 Cat Images in 6.5 Minutes with petpy and multiprocessing <https://github.com/aschleg/petpy/blob/master/docs/notebooks/02-Download%2045%2C000%20Adoptable%20Cat%20Images%20with%20petpy%20and%20multiprocessing.ipynb>`_
+- `Download Pure Breeds Cat Images with petpy for Deep Neural Network training <https://github.com/aschleg/petpy/blob/master/notebooks/03-Download%20Pure%20Breeds%20Cat%20Images%20with%20petpy%20for%20Deep%20Neural%20Network%20training%20-%20multiprocessing.ipynb>`_

+  - Provided by contributor `ma755 <https://github.com/ma7555>`_